Winning in the future battlespace

 Weapons with smarts

-Raytheon equips fighting vehicles that will face future challenges, from the F-35 Joint Strike Fighter, which carries an array of the company’s weapons, to the futuristic U.S. Navy destroyer USS Zumwalt DDG-1000, running on complex systems the company has integrated, to armored vehicles equipped with Javelin or TOW missiles.
+Raytheon equips fighting vehicles that will face future challenges, from the F-35 Joint Strike Fighter, which carries an array of the company’s weapons, to the futuristic U.S. Navy destroyer USS Zumwalt DDG-1000, running on complex systems installed by Raytheon, to armored vehicles equipped with Javelin or TOW missiles.

 “We are developing weapons with the ability to successfully execute missions in dynamic environments,” said Dr. Thomas Bussing, vice president of advanced missile systems at Raytheon.
 “Even if an adversary tries to take away our traditional advantages or hide within a denied environment, we could still find them and eliminate their ability to threaten us.”